ryersondmp/sa11y/CONTRIBUTING.md

 Report bugs by creating a new [issue.](https://github.com/ryersondmp/sa11y/issues) If you do not have a GitHub account, feel free to email [adam.chaboryk@ryerson.ca](mailto:adam.chaboryk@ryerson.ca)

 When creating an issue, try to:
-- Provide a detailed summary of the issue.
+- Provide a detailed summary of the issue and screenshot if possible.
 - If possible, provide the URL where Sa11y didn't work properly.
 - Provide specific steps to reproduce the issue.